shakes76/PatternAnalysis-2023/recognition/OASIS-Style-GAN2-s4696807/README.md

 ### Style Vector Boise of 5
 ![Epoch100/w5](assets/generated_samples/epoch100/w5/img_13.png)

-Now the images are really beginning to take shape and look very recognisable to the dataset.
-There are still a few little kinks and not all of the images produced look realistic but it is still a successful result considering it has only been 100 epochs with a relatively small dataset.
+After a full 100 epochs of training, the generated images have evolved significantly and are noticeably resembling the dataset in a more pronounced manner.
+They are becoming increasingly recognizable, bearing a striking resemblance to the original brain dataset in terms of their characteristics.
+However, it's important to acknowledge that a few minor irregularities, often referred to as "kinks," still persist in the images.
+Notably, not every single image produced exhibits a completely realistic quality.
+Yet, it's crucial to emphasize that achieving this level of success in just 100 epochs with a relatively small dataset is a significant accomplishment.
+Despite the remaining imperfections, these results are indicative of the model's capacity to learn and adapt, and further refinement over additional epochs is likely to produce better results.

 ## Generated Images after 180 Epochs